erdoganoksuz/Magazine-Project/README.md

 ## Configuration

 The `.env `file in the magazine-service folder contains configuration options for the Nest.js application.
-Update this file to configure database connections, API keys, and other environment-specific settings for your Magazine Service.
+Update this file to configure database connections, and other environment-specific settings.

 ## Stopping the Containers